lilia-simeonova/thelillysblog/_posts/2016-06-22-scope-management-plan.markdown

 Good technique is MoSCoW principle - you need to decide with your client which is 'must have', 'should have', 'could have' and 'would have'.

-Once you are finished, the document, which you should fill in is the Requirement Traceability Matrix: Requirements Traceability Matrix - Template
+Once you are finished, the document, which you should fill in is the Requirement Traceability Matrix Document.

 ## Project Scope Statement